EliAndrewC/l7r/setting/budgets.md

 Field-deployed legions cost roughly **1.5x** the per-legion baseline due to supply-chain inefficiency, even though their non-combatant tail is smaller in count.
 A field-deployed legion costs ~100-110K koku/year, vs. ~73K for a Wall-stationed legion.
 For 25-40 active legions Empire-wide with a typical mix of Wall-stationed and field-deployed:

-- Mostly Wall-stationed (current peacetime baseline, ~80% Wall + ~20% field): ~75-100K per legion average × 30 legions = ~2.3-3M
-- Significant field deployment (wartime, ~60% Wall + ~40% field): ~85K per legion average × 35 legions = ~3M
+- The legions themselves (peacetime baseline, ~25-35 active legions mostly Wall-stationed at ~75-90K each): ~2.5-3M
-- Plus Imperial-level War Ministry coordination, central logistics, and strategic-reserve readiness: ~0.5-1M
+- Plus Imperial-level War Ministry coordination, central logistics, and strategic-reserve readiness: ~0.7-1.2M
-- Plus headroom for crisis-year surges: ~0.5-1M
+- Plus headroom for wartime field deployment, crisis-year surges, and the raising of additional legions (a field-deployed legion costs ~1.5x a Wall-stationed one, and the active count can rise toward 40): ~0.8-1.8M

-This produces the ~4-6 million range shown on the main spending table.
+This produces the ~4-6 million range shown on the main spending table (low end ~4M in a quiet year, high end ~6M when legions are deployed to the field as during the Lion/Crane War).

 #### Campaign Context: The Lion/Crane War